-The only "Soft loans" identified by the Council in 2013/14 were car loans to employees, and an interest free loan to the Gedling Council for Voluntary Service.
-These have been considered in detail, and it is the Council's view that neither the outstanding sum of £37,824 in respect of car-loans nor the outstanding CVS loan of £1,215 is material, and accordingly, no calculations for fair value have been undertaken.
-Car loans and the loan to CVS are therefore recognised in the balance sheet at the value of the sums loaned, less repayments made.
+The only "soft loans" identified by the Council in 2014/15 were car loans to employees.
+It is the Council's view that the outstanding sum of £34,902 is not material, and accordingly, no calculation for fair value has been undertaken.
+Car loans are therefore recognised in the balance sheet at the value of the sums loaned, less repayments made.

-12. FINANCIAL INSTRUMENTS (Continued)
+11. FINANCIAL INSTRUMENTS (Continued)